Tkachenko-School/awesome-js-essentials/part1/article5.md

 };
 ```

-## gen z Hack #4 — Guard Operator &&
+## Gen Z Hack #4 — Guard Operator &&

 Similar to the *Default Operator*, this one is super useful.
 It eliminates almost all *IF* calls and makes for a nicer code.

 ```
 // Boring
 if (isThisAwesome) {